aruntd2240624/training-dynasty/README.md

 utils folder =>  has middleware for validating jwt auth

-PostManCollection.json => Has postman collection for api testing
+PostManCollection.json => Has postman collection for api testing.Make sure Body always JSON Type

 for PATCH and DELETE use path params